Article 1

 Apposition must also be distinguished from simple coordination.
 Some superficially similar passages are not true parallels because they involve a head term followed by naming appositives.
 Thus Gen 6:10 — שלשה בנים את־שם את־חם ואת־יפת — is best read as “three sons, namely Shem, Ham, and Japheth,” not as a mixed object chain.
 Likewise Exod 1:11, ויבן ערי מסכנות לפרעה את־פתם ואת־רעמסס , gives a category head (“store-cities”) followed by names.
 These controls are important because Gen 1:1 lacks the usual cues of apposition.
 On the proposed reading, אֱלֹהִים is not a summary head coextensive with “the heavens and the earth,” but a category term distinct from the definite pair that follows.

 The search was conducted at two levels.
-At the broader Tier 1 level, the question was whether Biblical Hebrew attests any single-clause direct-object chain that mixes indefinite and definite noun phrases, even in a simpler two-item pattern.
+At the broader Tier 1 level, the question was whether Biblical Hebrew attests any single-clause direct-object chain containing an unmarked/category first object followed by a definite object, even in a simpler two‑item pattern.
 Such a case would have shown that mixed definiteness within one object spine is at least available in principle.
 At the narrower Tier 2 level, the question was whether any clause matches the specific Gen 1:1 fingerprint: an unmarked/category first object followed by two definite ’et-marked objects, with asyndeton between items 1–2 and final-only waw before the last.
 In the present sweep, no clear hit was found at either level.

 The result is therefore limited but clear.
 First, Biblical Hebrew coordination does allow the individual components relevant to Gen 1:1: final-only waw, early asyndeton, repeated ’et, and mixed marking of a different kind.
 Second, the specific combination required here remains unmatched in the presently surveyed corpus: an unmarked/category first object followed by two definite ’et-marked objects, with asyndeton between the first and second items and final-only waw before the last.
 A subject-initial reading of Gen 1:1 is therefore not blocked by object-series grammar, but the resulting chain remains distributionally under-attested.